 As we’ve seen with the other hosting plans, this one also has four tiers (Launch, Enhance, Grow, Expand), each with its own pricing plan.
 The prices range from $19.99 to $59.99/month, and regardless of the one you choose, you receive:

 - A standard SSL certificate

-The main distinctions between the plans are in storage, ram, and CPUs.
+The main distinctions between the plans are storage, ram, and CPUs.
 Some plans are better for eCommerce, while others feature higher processing power for traffic-heavy sites.

-Like in business hosting, the pricing plan includes four tiers (Launch, Enhance, Grow, and Expand).
+The pricing plan includes four tiers (Launch, Enhance, Grow, and Expand).
 The prices range from $29.99 to $74.99/month, and you can choose based on three features: the storage you need, RAM, or CPUs.

 These plans are very similar to the business ones, but the main difference is that they have quite a bit more storage.
 So if you need more processing power for resource-heavy web services, you’ll get better website performance than with one of the cheaper plans.
 The plans also include a free SSL certificate.

 Dedicated Server Hosting

 |Pricing plan||Storage||RAM (memory)||Price/month|